fincrusia/math_up/README.md

 * fully written in Python (including all the proofs!)
 * trade-off between runtime efficiency & reductionism
 * non-generic implementation (supports only 1st-order logic, NBG set theory)
-* supports on Fitch-style proofs, "let" varaibles and many other intuitive APIs
+* supports on Fitch-style proofs, "let" variables and many other intuitive APIs
 * rule-based, without any AI-like things

 <br>